janymuong/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - **Browser APIs:** JavaScript provides access to various browser `APIs`, such as the *Document Object Model (DOM)*, which allows manipulation of HTML elements, handling events, and creating dynamic user interfaces.

 - **Data Manipulation:** JavaScript offers powerful tools for working with data.
 It supports objects, arrays, JSON, and provides methods for data transformation, filtering, and mapping.
+- etc

-JavaScript is widely used for scripting in various contexts.
+JavaScript is widely used for scripting in various differing contexts.

 ## Environment: